pgray64/solace-assignment/DISCUSSION.md

 - I would not use a table view for mobile-sized screens
 - Specialties should be a multiselect, to take advantage of above normalized skills
 - I was lazy and use a simple load more button for paging.
 I would build a full, pretty paging UI with the `[< 1, 2 ...
 5, 6 >]` buttons.
 Or maybe even infinite scroll.
+  - for extreme scaling (millions of rows), the pretty paging buttons UI is a problem (since it needs a total count), as you would have to do a limit-less select on the entire table, which is very expensive due to our full-text searches, even with our indexes.